Robotawi/rrr-arm/README.md

 ```
 Then, build the workspace and the package is ready.

-I will list some steps of building the arm to help as well as how to visualize it
+I will explain how to make each step as well as how to use the package at every point.

-1. Build the xacro model and visualize it in Rviz.

 ## 1. Robot visualization in Rviz
 This is a must have skill to be able to make the model in the first place.